cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 puppet_enterprise::puppetdb_database_user
 ```

-Next, we need to unpack installation tarball.
+First, we need to unpack installation tarball.
-Store location of path in a variable `$TARBALL`.
+Store location of path in `$TARBALL` variable.
 This  variable will be
 used in our installation.

 ```bash
 export TARBALL=path of tarball file
 ```

-First, we extract tarball
+Second, we extract tarball

 ```bash
 $ tar -xf $TARBALL
 ```

-Second, define variable for storing path of configuration file
+Third, we define variable for storing path of configuration file

 ```bash
 export PECONFPATH=path of peconf file
 ```

-Third, we run installer from installer directory
+Fourth, we run installer from installer directory

 ```bash
 sudo ./puppet-enterprise-installer -c PECONFPATH
 ```

-Lastly, run puppet twice after installation is complete
+Lastly, we run puppet twice after installation is complete

 ```bash
 puppet agent `-t`
 ```

-### Install using text mode ( split configuration )
+### Text mode split installation

-:o: unclear what the difference is between split and mono, no
-brackets in headline.

-split configuration is used when master and agent node needs to be
-installed on separate nodes.
-Components must be installed in specific
-order under this method.
+The split installation is the base installation type for a large
+environment, which you’d use to manage more than 20,000 nodes.
+If you’re not managing this many nodes, we recommend the
+monolithic installation type.

+When you perform a split PE install in text-mode, you pass the
+installer and the pe.conf file to each machine on which your
+installing component.

+We need to install componenets in order

 #### Install Puppet master

-First, Unpack installation tarball
+First, we unpack installation tarball

 ```bash
 $ tar -xf <TARBALL_FILENAME>
 ```

-Second, Run installer from installed directory.
-Installation steps vary
+Second, we run installer from installed directory.
-depending on path.
-Run it with  `-c` flag pointed to
+we run it with  `-c` flag pointed to
 `pe.conf` if parameters have already been populated.